How Supplements Can Support Mental Health — Backed by Science, Not Hype

 🧪 What Should You Do?

-- Always choose high-quality supplements — and give them time to work (think 4–6 weeks).
+Always choose high-quality supplements for mental health — and give them time to work (think 4–6 weeks).

 💬 Final Thoughts

 Your mental health is complex, and no one solution fits all.
-But for many people, targeted supplements can provide the missing puzzle piece that medication or lifestyle changes alone don’t fix.
+But for many people, targeted supplements for mental health can provide the missing puzzle piece that medication or lifestyle changes alone don’t fix.

 Start small.
 Stay consistent.
 And most of all — listen to your body.